Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

     For information about how to create a `log4j.properties` file, see [Key tools and files]({% link content-services/latest/admin/audit.md %}#keytoolsandfiles).

-    >**Note:** The OOoDirect debug entry is: `log4j.logger.org.alfresco.repo.content.transform=DEBUG`.
+    > **Note:** The OOoDirect debug entry is: `log4j.logger.org.alfresco.repo.content.transform=DEBUG`.

-2. If Tomcat is not shutdown gracefully, the `soffice.bin` process cannot be stopped.
+2. If Tomcat is not shutdown gracefully, the `soffice.bin` process can't be stopped.
 This can result in errors when starting Tomcat with port 8080 being is use.
 If this occurs, manually kill the `soffice.bin` process.

 3. You might see a failure to connect error message.

     If the LibreOffice process takes more than 10 seconds to fully start up, then Content Services fails to connect to it.
 If this occurs, manually kill the `soffice.bin` process before attempting to restart the `Jodconverter` subsystem.

-    >**Note:** The next time that you start LibreOffice, it usually starts fast enough to connect (this is due to operating system caching).
+    > **Note:** The next time that you start LibreOffice, it usually starts fast enough to connect (this is due to operating system caching).

 4. If the LibreOffice home location is incorrect, the `Jodconverter` subsystem will still start, but no LibreOffice process will be running or connected.
 The error is reported in the console but not in the `alfresco.log` file.

     The correct value for the `jodconverter.officeHome` property varies with host operating system.

     * For Mac OS X, it should be set to the directory that contains `MacOS/soffice.bin`, which is `/Applications/LibreOffice/Contents` by default.
     * For other operating systems, it should be set to the directory that contains `program/soffice.bin`.

 5. When restarting the `Jodconverter` subsystem using JMX, you need to set the enabled property to `true` (this will also stop the JOD subsystem if it is running); then use the **start** operation to start the `Jodconverter` subsystem with the new property settings.

 6. The `Jodconverter` can run a pool of multiple reusable instances of the `soffice` LibreOffice process.
 To use this capability, set the `jodconverter.portNumbers` property to a comma-separated list of port numbers, all of which must be available for use.
 For example, `2022, 2023, 2024` for a pool of three `soffice` processes.

 7. The `Jodconverter` supports configurable restart behavior for the LibreOffice `soffice` process.
 To ensure that potential memory leaks in LibreOffice do not accumulate and affect performance, the JodConverter will restart an `soffice` process after a given number of tasks (transformations, metadata extractions) have been performed.
 The default for `jodConverter.maxTasksPerProcess` is 200.

 8. The `Jodconverter` allows long-running or hung tasks to be timed out.
 The first timeout is controlled by `jodconverter.taskQueueTimeout`, which is 30000 by default (30000 milliseconds = 30 seconds).
-If a task spends this long in a `JodConverter` queue awaiting execution, it will be dropped from the queue.
+If a task spends this long in a `JodConverter` queue awaiting execution, it'll be dropped from the queue.
 The second timeout is controlled by `jodconverter.taskExecutionTimeout`, which is 120000 by default (120000 milliseconds = 2 minutes).
 If a task has been executing within an `soffice` process for longer than this period, that `soffice` process will be terminated and restarted.

 9. Throughput of OOo-related tasks, such as transformations, can be balanced against available hardware resources (memory, CPU) by altering the pool size and the two timeout timers.

-## Troubleshooting the JMX Dumper
+## Troubleshoot JMX Dumper

 Use this information if you need to troubleshoot the JMX Dumper.

 Invoking the JMX Dumper can result in a stack trace in the log file.
 When you open `jmx-dumper.zip`, it is trying to find a data source defined in the `web.xml` file. (`<res-ref-name>jdbc/dataSource</res-ref-name>`), but this data source is not declared in the `alfresco.xml` file.

 To prevent this logging message for appearing, you can configure the data source in the `$CATALINA_BASE/conf/[enginename]/[hostname]/alfresco.xml` file.

-## Troubleshooting WebDAV
+## Troubleshoot WebDAV

 Diagnose and resolve issues that might arise when configuring WebDAV.